aws-samples/non-profit-blockchain/blockchain-explorer/README.md

 * If you have multiple peer nodes for your member, the Fabric discovery service will discover them and display them in the Explorer dashboard.

 * If you have a multi-member Fabric network, you must configure anchor peers for the member(s), otherwise the Fabric discovery service will be unable to discover peers belonging to other members.
-Instructions on how to do this can be found [here](../anchor-peer/README.md).
+See the pre-requisites section at the top of this page for more details.

 ```
 cd ~/non-profit-blockchain/blockchain-explorer/connection-profile